the template was destined to be wrong.

 Struck by the currency of freedom and power,

-(this is a part of an ongoing project, inspired by my weird and stubborn grandma)
+(this is a part of an ongoing project, inspired by the dementia of my grandma)

 Where were you, when I turned to stone?